translate/l10n-guide/docs/guide/introduction_to_wordfast.rst

 .. _../pages/guide/introduction_to_wordfast#4.2_alt+down_to_start_translating:

-4.2 Alt+down to start translating
+4.2 Alt+Down to start translating
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the screenshot below, the translator had pressed Alt+down (i.e. "next segment") in Wordfast.
+In the screenshot below, the translator had pressed :kbd:`Alt+Down` (i.e. "next segment") in Wordfast.
 Wordfast moves the text to be translated to a new line, opens it in a box, and creates an empty box beneath it.
 The translator will type his translation in the empty box.
 The purple stuff are codes created by